 Apart from psychologically afflicting the enemy, the ‘auditory accompaniment’ significantly drummed up the courage and furor of the Celtic warriors.
 By this time (in the beginning phase of the battle), the challenge was issued – when their champions emerged forth to duel with their opponents.

 And once the single combats were performed, the Celts were driven into their battle-frenzy – and thus they charged at the enemy lines with fury.
 As Julius Caesar himself described one of the frenzied charges made by the Nervii at the Battle of the Sambre (in Gallic War Book II)-

 …they suddenly dashed out in full force and charged our cavalry, easily driving them back and throwing them into confusion.
-They then ran down to the river with such incredible speed that it seemed to us as if they were at the edge of the wood, in the river, and on top of us almost all in the same moment.
-Then with the same speed they swarmed up the opposite hill towards our camp and attacked the men who were busy fortifying it.
+They then ran down to the river with such incredible speed that it seemed to us as if they were at the edge of the wood, in the river, and on top of us almost all at the same moment.
+Then with the same speed, they swarmed up the opposite hill towards our camp and attacked the men who were busy fortifying it.

 The Lime-Washed Hair and Tattoos